Abridged from the 5 Star

 THE WILLOW CHRONICLE, VOL. 2

-Whirlwinds, Waves, and Willow is a character-driven work of Literary Fiction, which begins in 1956, when 17-year-old Willow Benton finds her hometown — Port Townsend on Washington's Olympic Peninsula — has become claustrophobic due to the arrival of her father who her mother
+Whirlwinds, Waves, and Willow is a character-driven work of Literary Fiction, which begins in 1956, when 17-year-old Willow Benton finds her hometown — Port Townsend on Washington's Olympic Peninsula — has become claustrophobic due to the arrival of her father who her mother had told her had died in WW II.
+Bam

 THE WILLOW CHRONICLE, VOL. 2